OctaForge/libostd/README.md

 need to link `-lc++experimental`.
 If you have the same issue with libstdc++, the necessary linker flag is `-lstdc++fs`.

 Using the tool should be straightforward.
-The `./build help` command lists the available options.
+The `./build --help` command lists the available options.

 It also recognizes the environment variables `CXX` (the C++ compiler used